MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-shared-device-mode.md

 * Read [Before you begin](device-enrollment-program-enroll-ios.md#before-you-begin) for best practices and recommendations for automated device enrollment.

 ## Step 1: Create an Apple enrollment profile
-Create an Apple enrollment profile in Microsoft Intune for devices enrolling in shared device mode.
-Include these configurations for shared device mode:
+Create an Apple automated device enrollment profile in Microsoft Intune for devices enrolling in shared device mode.
+Include these configurations:
 * **User affinity**: Enroll with Azure AD shared mode
 * **Locked enrollment**: Yes
 * **Apply device name template**: Yes (optional)
-* **Device Name Template**: {{DEVICETYPE}}-{{SERIAL}} (optional)
+* **Device Name Template** (optional): {{DEVICETYPE}}-{{SERIAL}}
-* **Toggle All**: Hide (optional)
+* **Toggle All** (optional): Hide

- You can configure the rest of the profile to meet your organization's needs.
  Although optional, we recommend applying a device name template with the recommended formatting.
-You can hide all or some Setup Assistant screens to speed up provisioning and user onboarding.
-When you're done configuring the enrollment profile, assign it to devices.
+You can also hide all or some Setup Assistant screens to speed up provisioning and user onboarding.
+When you're done configuring the rest of the enrollment profile, assign it to devices.

  For more information about how-to create an enrollment profile, see [Create an Apple enrollment profile](device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).

 ## Step 2: Create a dynamic Azure AD group
 Create a dynamic Azure AD group using the `enrollmentProfileName` property to automatically group devices that enroll with a specific enrollment profile.
-In this case, we want to group devices that are in share device mode and enrolling with the same profile.
-Include these configurations:
+In this case, we want to group devices that are in share device mode and enrolling with the profile you created in Step 1.
+Include these configurations in your dynamic group policy:
 * **Group type**: Security
 * **Membership type**: Dynamic Device
 * Add a dynamic query with the following rule: